-- 9.1 As proprietor, Cognita Schools Limited has overall responsibility for (a) safeguarding and promoting pupil welfare and well-being at the school; and (b) ensuring the health and safety of staff, pupils, parents and visitors. - 9.2 At an operational level, the Head will: - 9.2.1 Ensure that all staff are aware of, and adhere to, the school's policies and procedures on pupil health, safety and welfare; - 9.2.2 Ensure that key staff have clearly established roles and responsibilities; - 9.2.3 Ensure that staff are appropriately trained to effectively carry out risk assessments; - 9.2.4 Ensure that where concerns about a pupil's welfare are identified, the risks are appropriately managed; - 9.2.5 Ensure that staff, pupils, parents and others are consulted, where appropriate, to find practical solutions to welfare issues and health and safety; and - 9.2.6 Ensure that standards of pupil welfare and health and safety at the school are regularly monitored, both at an individual level and globally to identify trends and issues of concern and to improve systems to manage these. - 9.3 This policy must be read and followed by all members of staff and particularly those with a specialist compliance role, such as Educational Visits Coordinator, Health and Safety Coordinator, Visit Leaders, and Designated Safeguarding Lead(s).
+- 9.1 As proprietor, Cognita Schools Limited has overall responsibility for (a) safeguarding and promoting pupil welfare and well-being at the school; and (b) ensuring the health and safety of staff, pupils, parents and visitors. - 9.2 At an operational level, the Head of School will: - Ensure that all staff are aware of, and adhere to, the school's policies and procedures on pupil health, safety and welfare; - Ensure that key staff have clearly established roles and responsibilities; - Ensure that staff are appropriately trained to effectively carry out risk assessments; - Ensure that, where concerns about a pupil's welfare are identified, the risks are appropriately managed; - Ensure that staff, pupils, parents and others are consulted, where appropriate, to find practical solutions to welfare issues and health and safety; and - Ensure that standards of pupil welfare and health and safety at the school are regularly monitored, both at an individual level and globally, to identify trends and issues of concern and to improve systems to manage these. - 9.3 This policy must be read and followed by all members of staff and particularly those with a specialist compliance role, such as Educational Visits Coordinator, Health and Safety Coordinator, Visit Leaders, and Designated Safeguarding Lead(s). - 9.4 All staff are responsible for taking reasonable care of their own safety, together with that of pupils and visitors. - 9.5 All members of staff are responsible for reporting any facilities risks or defects to the school Business Manager.